 TSA is allowing one liquid hand sanitizer container, up to 12 ounces per passenger, in carry-on bags.
 TSA also asks passengers place their carry-on food items into a clear plastic bag and place that bag into a bin during screening.
 Learn more here.

 Many of DEN’s shops and restaurants have made changes to their operations, including reduced hours, offering grab and go options or have temporarily closed.

 Currently, DEN’s garage parking, West Economy, East Economy parking lot and the 61st and Peña lot are open.
 DEN’s shuttle lots, including Pikes Peak and Mt.
-Elbert are closed.
+Elbert are open.
 Parking rates for open lots have not changed.
 There are also a number of off-airport parking options that offer shuttle service to DEN.
 Click here for more information.

 The airport remains open and flights are arriving and departing daily.
 However, some airlines have reduced their flight schedules and most international flights are not operating.
 Please confirm your flight status directly with your airline.

 Travel is restricted for some foreign nationals seeking entry to the U.S. For the most up-to-date information, please visit the Centers For Disease Control site here.